-We end this section by proving Proposition \ref{cppc}, which shows that the total absolute curvature has the same meaning for a complex projective manifold as Chern and Lashof's invariant for submanifolds of Euclidean space: \\
+We begin this section by proving Proposition \ref{cppc}, which shows that total absolute curvature has the same meaning for a complex projective manifold as Chern and Lashof's invariant for a submanifold of Euclidean space: \\